Greyhounds and martingales: which option is best?

 Furthermore, some greyhound owners do not consider the so-called muscle memory.
 Let's talk about the sensation or memories that remain associated with touch.
 If in the past the greyhound has suffered mistreatment and was held by the neck with something that exerted pressure on it, he will have a constant feeling of fear and will feel defenseless every time something oppresses his throat.

-Since the martingale tightens right in this area, he would not be able to forget this memory.
+Since the martingale tightens in this area, he would not be able to forget this memory.
 His recovery following the mistreatment would therefore be impossible or in any case much slower and more difficult.

-Alternatives to the Martingale for Greyhounds
+Martingale Alternatives for Greyhounds

 Normal collars do not guarantee the safety of a fearful greyhound because, as mentioned, they would allow him to escape.
 Harnesses don't seem ideal either due to the very broad chest of this type of dog